khushalsingh999267/End-to-end-Single-Cell-Analysis-Pipeline/README.md

 This command does two things:
 curl -s https://get.nextflow.io: Downloads the installer script.
 | bash: Pipes the script directly to the bash interpreter to be executed.

+move the file, we use the mv command.
+Because /usr/local/bin is a system directory, we also need to use sudo to get the necessary permissions.

+Run this command in your terminal:

+Bash

+sudo mv nextflow /usr/local/bin/

+## Installing tree for better and clean directory visualization

+First, you may need to install it.
+Run this command to install the tree utility:

+Bash

+sudo apt-get update && sudo apt-get install -y tree Now, run the tree command to see your project's structure.
+Using -L 1 will show you just the top level, keeping the view clean.

+Bash

+tree -L 1
+You should see the directories we created and the nextflow file you just downloaded.

+This setup looks good.
+Right now, to run Nextflow, you'd have to type ./nextflow every time

+## Step 2: Now that our tool is ready, we can start building the pipeline itself.
+The core of a Nextflow pipeline is its main script file, which typically ends with the .nf extension.